tildearrow/furnace/README.md

 #### ALSA API requested but no ALSA dev libraries found

+if you are on Windows, using MSYS2, then you most likely disregarded the guide and are attempting to build in the UCRT64 environment. don't do that!

+get out of the UCRT64 environment and start the MINGW64 one.

+however, if you already are in the MINGW64 environment, then make sure you installed `mingw-w64-x86_64-cmake` instead of `cmake`. restart the environment after doing so.

-install the ALSA development libraries (libasound-dev or something like that).
+otherwise, install the ALSA development libraries (libasound-dev or something like that).

 also make sure you've installed the rest of dependencies so you don't hit one of the errors below...

 #### Compatibility with CMake < 3.5 has been removed from CMake

-CMake 4.0 has removed support for cmake\_minimum\_required earlier than 3.5.
-Furnace 0.6.8 has been updated for this, but if you are building an older version, pass `-DCMAKE_POLICY_VERSION_MINIMUM=3.5` to CMake so you can force it to succeed.
+immediately report this issue. patch out every CMakeLists.txt and change the cmake\_minimum\_required() to comply for now.

 ### Furnace errors